Skip to main content

 Overview

-The µOS++ Intrusive Lists project is a C++ source code library that implements the µOS++ intrusive doubly linked lists.
-These are special lists that avoid dynamic memory allocations by storing the links inside the list elements.
-This is particularly useful in embedded systems.
+The µOS++ Intrusive Lists project is a C++ source code library designed to implement µOS++ intrusive doubly linked lists.
+These lists are uniquely structured to eliminate the need for dynamic memory allocation by embedding links directly within the list elements.
+This feature makes them particularly advantageous for use in embedded systems, where memory management is critical.

 info

-In this context, embedded refers exclusively to bare-metal systems, not embedded Linux, which necessitates a different approach for building Linux user-space applications.
+In this context, the term embedded pertains specifically to bare-metal systems, excluding embedded Linux.
+The latter requires an entirely distinct methodology for developing Linux user-space applications.

-The open-source µOS++ Intrusive Lists project is hosted on GitHub as micro-os-plus/utils-lists-xpack.
-As an npm/xpm package, the content is also published as @micro-os-plus/utils-lists on the npmjs.com repository and can be integrated into projects as an xpm dependency.
+The open-source µOS++ Intrusive Lists project is available on GitHub under the repository name micro-os-plus/utils-lists-xpack.
+Additionally, the content is published on the npmjs.com repository as @micro-os-plus/utils-lists, making it accessible for integration into projects as an xpm dependency.

 What are xpm packages? (xPacks)